-We'll meet at Driftwood Kayak home base (17 Hardy's Hill Road, Deer Isle)) at 8:30am.
+We'll meet at Driftwood Kayak home base (17 Hardy's Hill Road, Deer Isle) at 8:30am.
 After an orientation session we'll drive to our put-in at Stonington Harbor or Brooklin. then do some on-the-water practice in sheltered water before heading out to explore the islands.
 We'll find a sheltered spot for a lunch break and the afternoon continue paddling.
-Depending on the tide, we might find a secluded beach for some sunbathing or we'll explore one or more of the islands on foot before heading back to the put-in.
+Depending on the tide, we might find a secluded beach for some sunbathing or stop at a freshwater swimming hole before getting back to the put-in at 4pm.
 Total traveling distance will be approximately 8 miles, depending on conditions and on the paddling ability in the group.
-We'll plan on being back at the put-in before 4:00pm.

 No previous sea kayaking experience is necessary - the one-day trip is suitable for beginners through intermediate paddlers.
 For beginners we'll start slow with some flat water practice and you'll find that your paddling technique and confidence will steadily improve throughout the day.
 If you're a seasoned paddler we'll have less practice time and will cover more distance.
 These trips are suitable for active singles, couples and families with teenage children (over 14 years old) and there'll be a maximum of four paddlers in the group.

 - pre-trip Information Package which tells you what you'll need to bring, including recommended clothing.

 - shortie wetsuits are available for rent at a nominal cost.

 - transportation to and from the put-in.